scipr-lab/libsnark/README.md

 The directory structure of the libsnark library is as follows:

 * src/ --- main C++ source code, containing the following modules:
-    * algebra/ --- fields and elliptic curve groups
     * common/ --- miscellaneous utilities
     * gadgetlib1/ --- gadgetlib1, a library to construct R1CS instances
         * gadgets/ --- basic gadgets for gadgetlib1
     * gadgetlib2/ --- gadgetlib2, a library to construct R1CS instances
-    * qap/ --- quadratic arithmetic program
-        * domains/ --- support for fast interpolation/evaluation, by providing
-          FFTs and Lagrange-coefficient computations for various domains
     * relations/ --- interfaces for expressing statement (relations between instances and witnesses) as various NP-complete languages
         * constraint_satisfaction_problems/ --- R1CS and USCS languages
         * circuit_satisfaction_problems/ ---  Boolean and arithmetic circuit satisfiability languages